TayKimmy/CSA-Repository/_posts/2023-06-10-Tools_Sprint.md

 ### PBL Sprint 0 / Week 0
 Learning outcome.
 Getting introduced to GitHub and showing usage of VSCode.
 Building a personal and running GitHub Pages.
-- Wednesday - "Introduction Sprint".
-Pick pair share partner, Pick crossover pair, Establish team of four.
+- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
 Spend some time talking and getting to know each other, particularly with Computer Science experience and goals.
-You should be matched with someone of similar experience.
+You should be matched with someone that has similar experience.
 - Thursday - Review "Tools and Equipment".
-Bringing your laptop.
-Setup GitHub Pages and Tools and push code to your Repo and track updates of Fastpages to deployment.
+Setup your laptop.
-- Friday - Start with Pair work.
-Spend 25 minutes at keyboard finishing installation and performing GitHub pages setup, while Pair Share observes and consults.
-Next 25 minutes Pairs reverse roles.
+- Friday - Review "VSCode/GitHub project".
+Start working on it with a Pair.
+Spend 25 minutes at one keyboard then switch for next 25 minutes.

 ### Hack Prepartation
 > Look for 'hacks' to know what to do next.
 Try to be done with these things and get things working on your machine before Monday.